-Concerns and professional development needs of university faculty in adopting online learning DISSERTATION
+Concerns and professional development needs of university faculty in adopting online learning

 Shih-Hsung Hwu, Kansas State University, United States

 The purpose of this mixed methods study was to explore concerns and professional development needs of faculty at the University Alaska Fairbanks (UAF) on the adoption of online learning OL).
 This study was also in response to Title 24 of the Alaska Statute's Recommendation #3, which required sufficient faculty training in distance education technologies for teaching UAF distance courses.

 This study utilized the Concerns Based Adoption Model (CBAM) as its theoretical framework.
 A mixed methods design was used to address the research questions.
 Both quantitative and qualitative methods were used to collect and analyze data.
 A non-experimental, cross-sectional survey design was used, incorporating the Stages of Concern Questionnaire (SoCQ).
 Quantitative measures included surveys were sent out to 253 UAF faculty.
 Ninety-six surveys were returned and usable, with a final response rate of 39%.
 MANOVA analyses were used to identify potential variables predictive of faculty member's concerns and professional development needs regarding the implementation of OL.
 Qualitative measures included three open-ended questions and sixteen faculty interviews, chosen through stratified sampling.

 The Stages of Concern Questionnaire indicated that the majority of UAF faculty members displayed a typical SoCQ "nonuser" profile in adopting OL.
 Faculty's highest concerns were unrelated, self, and task concerns, with a slight tailing-up of impact-refocusing concerns, indicating resistance to OL.
 Individual variables found to potentially be predictive of faculty members' concerns included years of teaching experience, administrative support of technology and academic rank.